billroy/cw/README.md

 	}
 	$ curl -X POST -H 'Content-Type:application/json' -d @testmsg.json localhost:3000/tx

-If text is a url, the contents of the url are retrieved and played back, instead of the url.
+If text is a url (begins with http:// or https://), the contents of the url are retrieved and played back, instead of the url.
 To play a url, put a blank in front of it.

+If the text is an RSS feed url (begins with feed://), the contents of the feed are retrieved and played back.

 There is a scripted example named "traffic" in the test/ folder that runs some traffic near 7010000: